gpetrousis/dotfiles/README.md

 ### Uninstall
 `make uninstall`

-To install configurations separately you can either:
+To uninstall configurations separately you can either:
 - Run `make uninstall_<config>`.
 Eg: `make uninstall_zsh`
 - Navigate to the config folder and uninstall.
 Eg: `cd vim && make uninstall`